01. Asbestos Use in Ambler

 According to PADOH and the Agency for Toxic Substances and Disease Registry (ATSDR), the mesothelioma cases are most likely related to exposure in asbestos manufacturing facilities in Ambler.

 A mesothelioma diagnosis may not occur until many years after initial asbestos exposure.
-Although asbestos Superfund sites in Ambler have been cleaned up, citizens who were exposed prior to remediation may be at risk of developing an asbestos-related disease.
+Although asbestos Superfund sites in Ambler have been cleaned up, citizens who were exposed before remediation may be at risk of developing an asbestos-related disease.

-Are Ambler Residents Safe From Asbestos Exposure Today?
+Are Ambler, Pennsylvania Residents Safe From Asbestos Exposure Today?

 According to the PADOH study, current residents are safe from community asbestos exposure.
 The PADOH says in order to avoid asbestos exposure, residents should stay out of restricted sites and comply with safety regulations.